Rare Hell Writings

 (New York: powerHouse, 2001) 6.25" x 10" 256 pp. hardbound 1st edition signed by Hell $29.95 (publication price, though book is out of print and available new only here at the site)

 Hot and Cold was originally to be published by small press Vehicle Editions (Ancram, NY), which did bring out a 32 pp. "preview edition" in 1998 to coincide with Hell's art show at the Rupert Goldsworthy Gallery in New York, but when Vehicle ran out of money, the trendy artbook publisher powerHouse Books (website) took on the project.
 It's an arrangement of all Richard's best writing (and graphics) that had been previously unavailable in book form: nonfiction (essays), poetry (1969 to 2001), lyrics (to every song he wrote the words to that exists in a circulated recording up to 2001), notebooks (1988-98), drawings (and some photos), and fiction that is presented in such a way that it not only stands as interesting work, but serves as a kind of (sub-)cultural history of the era that punk triggered.
 Here's a page of excerpts from the book, as well as a listing of the entire contents of it, and a larger view of its black dust jacket.
-PLEASE NOTE: The publication price is $29.95, but we're offering exclusively signed copies and adding protective mylar dust-jacket wrappers for the special author's website price of $24.95.
-The book is the heaviest weight--nearly 2 lbs.--of any of our merchandise, and so can't be sent First Class, but only Priority Flat Rate, which for this is over $11.
-Nevertheless we're offering it Priority (to arrive in 2-3 days) for $10, and Media Mail for $5 (from two days to two weeks).
+PLEASE NOTE: The publication price was $29.95 and signed copies at other online dealers are at least $50.00, but we're offering exclusively signed copies and adding protective mylar dust-jacket wrappers at this special author's website price.
+The book is the heaviest weight--nearly 2 lbs.--of any of our merchandise, and so can't be sent First Class, but only Priority Flat Rate, which for this is over $8.
+Nevertheless we're offering it Priority (to arrive in 2-3 days) for $8, and Media Mail for $5 (from two days to two weeks).
 ISBN 1-57687-082-0